docQodly/docs/docs/language/CollectionClass.md

 You can also pass a criteria parameter to define how the collection elements must be sorted.
 Three syntaxes are supported for this parameter:

-*	*pathStrings* : Text (formula). **Syntax**: `propertyPath1 {desc or asc}, propertyPath2 {desc or asc},...` (default order: asc). *pathStrings* contains a formula made of 1 to x property paths and (optionally) sort orders, separated by commas.
+*	*pathStrings*: string (formula). **Syntax**: `propertyPath1 {desc or asc}, propertyPath2 {desc or asc},...` (default order: asc). *pathStrings* contains a formula made of 1 to x property paths and (optionally) sort orders, separated by commas.
 The order in which the properties are passed determines the sorting priority of the collection elements.
 By default, properties are sorted in ascending order.
 You can set the sort order of a property in the criteria string, separated from the property path by a single space: pass "asc" to sort in ascending order or "desc" in descending order.

-*	*pathObjects* : Collection.
-You can add as many objects in the *pathObjects* collection as necessary.
+*	*pathobjects*: collection.
+You can add as many objects in the *pathobjects* collection as necessary.
 By default, properties are sorted in ascending order ("descending" is false).
 Each element of the collection contains an object structured in the following way:

 ```json
 {